 Simply put, dermatitis herpetiformis is an inflammatory and extremely itchy rash.

-Very much like celiac disease, dermatitis herpetiformis is caused by an autoimmune reaction to gluten.
+Similar to celiac disease, dermatitis herpetiformis is caused by an autoimmune reaction to gluten.
 Gluten is a protein found in grains like wheat, rye, and barley.

 The disease is characterized by a skin condition that looks like small red bumps most frequently found on the elbows, knees and buttocks.
 While it predominantly presents on these extensor surfaces, the rash can also extend to the back, face and many other parts of the body.